 Mantras for Finding Motivation in Hard Times

 It’s all about keeping the right thoughts at the top of your mind, so they’re readily available when you need them most.
 For us, that meant sitting down quietly with ourselves every morning (and on evenings sometimes too) and reflecting on precisely what we needed to remember.
-We used short written reminders (now excerpts from our book and blog archive) like the ones below to do just that.
+We used short written reminders (now excerpts from our books) like the ones below to do just that.
 Sometimes we’d call them mantras, or affirmations, or prayers, or convictions, but in any case these daily reflections kept us motivated and on track by keeping grounded, peaceful, productive thoughts at the top of our minds, even when life got utterly chaotic.

 We ultimately discovered that peace does not mean to be in a place where there is no noise, trouble, or hard realities to deal with—peace means to be in the midst of all those things while remaining calm in your head and strong in your heart.